Graduated electronic decelerator: Parents

 Other parents have expressed support for the device, saying that it helped them control their child's behavior.
 One parent, Marguerite Famolare, claimed that all she had to do was show her son the remote control and "He'll automatically comply to whatever my signal command may be, whether it is 'Put on your seatbelt,' or 'Hand me that apple,' or 'Sit appropriately and eat your food.'"

 Lawsuits

 There have been numerous lawsuits related to the device.
 In 2006, the family of Evelyn Nicholson sued the school over the use of electric shocks, claiming that the treatment was inhumane and violated her civil rights.
 The lawsuit was later settled for $65,000.

-Ban

-In March 2020, the GED was banned by the FDA on the grounds that the devices present an "unreasonable and substantial risk of illness or injury."
-However, the ban was subsequently overturned in July of the following year on the grounds that the FDA was seeking to interfere with the practice of medicine, which is regulated by states.

-In December 2022, a bill was passed which gives the FDA explicit authority to ban a medical device for one or more intended uses.

-In March 2024, the FDA again proposed a ban of the GED.
-The public comment period for the proposed rule ended May 28, 2024, and a final decision is pending as of July 2024.